ethmimo/Whitepaper/README.md

 ## Use Cases

-You profile/identity could be exported to different social networks where your ERC-ME token can represent your profile (with name, handle, follower/following count).
+You profile/identity could be exported to different social networks where your D-OZ token can represent your profile (with name, handle, follower/following count).
 Instead of storing user info, social networks could simply concern themselves with the UX. user info would be hosted on the blockchain instead of being hosted off chain.
 For example, that means people with high follower counts on one platform wouldn't have to start from zero again on other platforms.

 Your profile can also be brought to different games as well.
 If the game studio wants, you progress in other games could also determine your current level in this game (meaning you could potentially start the game at a high level).
 Current rank could also be based on current follower count or follower-to-following ratio on other social networks.